 A week or so later I got a phone call that she had come out of the coma.
 I went straight to the hospital and I saw her sister standing by the door to her room.
 I asked her “how is she?”
 She smiled and said “don’t ask me … ask her!”
 She was sitting up in the bed communicating with people by pointing and nodding her head.
 She couldn’t talk because she still had a tube in her throat.
 They wanted to make sure she could breathe okay before they removed it.

 The doctors were amazed.
 I knew a lady who was a nurse in that hospital, and she told me that one of the doctors told her he had never seen anything like that in his life.
+He was certain that she would never recover.
 When they released her from the hospital they wrote “miracle case” in the paperwork where the doctor states what led to the person’s recovery and dismissal.
 A few weeks later she stood in front of the church and testified that God worked a miracle in raising her up from near certain death.

 In 1993 Hank Hanegraaff’s book Christianity in Crisis was published.
 It sold hundreds of thousands of copies, and it seemed to begin a backlash from the evangelical world against the WoF movement.
 As I read through the book I saw one example after another of misrepresentations of WoF beliefs, ad hominem attacks, guilt-by-association, leaps in logic, and straw man arguments.
 I began to compile a list of these weak arguments and write my rebuttals and share them with people.
 When Amazon started Kindle eBook publishing I published my book Defending the Faith: Word of Faith Apologetics as a way of presenting the other side of the story.
 I wanted people to know the movement that I know and have experienced.

 In 2009 I went to Brazil and met Bud and Jan Wright, a couple who graduated from Rhema a year ahead of me in 1983.
 Shortly after they graduated they answered the call of God to raise up a work in Brazil, and flew down there and began holding meetings.
 They had very little money and few contacts.
 They were in a poor country run by a military dictator.
 But they were faithful to the call and within 25 years they had built a ministry that had impacted the entire country.
-They’ve established several schools and have overseen dozens of new churches under their leadership.
-During that time Neo-Pentecostalism has grown dramatically and Protestantism in the world’s largest Catholic country has gone from less than 10% to well over 20%.
+They’ve established several schools and have seen more than 100 new churches built under their leadership.
+During that time Neo-Pentecostalism has grown dramatically, and Protestantism in the world’s largest Catholic country has gone from less than 10% to well over 20%.

 There’s an old adage regarding Christian doctrine that says “in essentials – unity; in nonessentials – liberty; and in all things – charity”.
 This issue is a nonessential, and while you might disagree over how somebody views this matter, it isn’t something that should break fellowship between believers.
 In fact, Kenneth Hagin’s own mentor Pop Goodwin didn’t see eye to eye with him on this issue, but they agreed to disagree and remained good friends until Pop Goodwin went to be with the Lord.